d-stephenson/d-stephenson.github.io/_posts/2021-10-04-journal-ten-prj701.md

 - Create a partner paid revenue table
 - Work with the interdisciplinary team to define the sales categories if a deal is partner paid

-2. Amend the sales and revenue charts so the dashboard is fully automated, or automated to a sufficient degree that it requires minimal maintenance.
-3. Understand the set-up process for alerts and notifications and discuss the requirements with the data team, i.e. what are the triggers for alerts

 <h3>Tableau Automation</h3>